UVADS/orientation-technical/workshops/workshop-hpc/README.md

 # Part II
 **Objective: Create an individual plan for you to practice your HPC skills**

-This part is just an exercise.
-Individually you will explore your github account for a project that you can scale up with HPC.
-Then you will make a plan for scaling it up.
-At the end you will leave with a new github repository and a set to tasks to accomplish to put your new HPC knowledge into practice.
-By working this plan over time you will build proficiency with HPC.
+* Explore your github account for a project that you can scale up with HPC.
+* Make a plan for scaling it up.
+* Leave with a new github repository and a set to tasks to practice HPC scaling.
+* By working this plan over time you will build proficiency with HPC.

 # Wrap up
 1. Please think of one thing you liked and one thing you would change about this workshop.
 And a few sentences about why.